Welcome to my astrophotography site.

 Download the free source code on https://github.com/meltaxa/apom.

 Hi, my name is Dennis Mellican.
 I am based in Brisbane, Australia.
-During the day I am Principal Cloud Engineer and after hours I tend to avoid clouds, preferring a clear night sky to observe the universe.
+During the day I tinker in “The Cloud” and after hours I tend to avoid all types of clouds, preferring a clear night sky to observe the universe.

 Since 2022, I have gained an interest in astronomy and the hobby has become a passion.
-I’ve been standing on the shoulders of giants, learning the science and the craft (astrophotography is an art form).
-My contributions are a way of giving back to the community.
+I’ve been standing on the shoulders of giants, learning the science and the craft.
+My contributions are a way of giving back to the community, in particular via The Nightmap.
+For beer money, I have sold prints and do workshops on request.